kathleenkhwong/test_basket_asian_bestofasian/README.md

 # User Manual for test_basket_asian_bestofasian

-The author of this code is Wanqi Li.
+The author of this code is Wanqi Li (wanqi@outlook.com).
 This code is written to test ADMAT 2.0 on finding gradients for basket options, Asian options, and best of Asian options.
-In order to run it, you require ADMAT 2.0 with jacobianst.m and MATLAB 2016b or later.
+In order to run it, you will need ADMAT 2.0 with jacobianst.m and MATLAB 2016b or later.

 This user manual assumes a basic understanding of automatic differentiation.
 Introduction to automatic differentiation can be found in following books.